alplky/python-challenge/README.md

    * The greatest increase in profits (date and amount) over the entire period
    * The greatest decrease in losses (date and amount) over the entire period

-2. PyPoll: Help a small, rural town moderinze its vote counting process.
+2. PyPoll: Help a small, rural town modernize its vote-counting process.
 Create a python script that analyzes the votes for each candidate and write out the analysis as a text file.
 A set of poll data is provided called election_data.csv.
 The dataset is composed of three columns: voter id, county, and candidate.

 * Calculations:
    * The total number of votes cast